 What are Adrenal Symptoms?There are many symptoms associated with the adrenal gland which are related to the over-production or under-production of the adrenal hormones.
 Over-production of adrenal hormones is usually due to an abnormal growth of one of the adrenal glands and the symptoms that appear are due to which hormone is being made in excess.
-Most commonly these symptoms come from a benign adrenal gland tumor and thus a simple mini-adrenal scope operation can cure the symptoms by removal of the adrenal tumor.
+Most commonly these symptoms come from a benign adrenal gland tumor and thus a simple Mini Back Scope Adrenalectomy (MBSA) can cure the symptoms by removal of the adrenal tumor.
 This website discusses adrenal tumors and adrenal surgery in great detail.
 Dr Carling is the world's most experienced adrenal surgeon.

 When you have an adrenal tumor, you can have numerous symptoms.
-Since many doctors are inexperienced (even smart ones) and only see a handful during their career, they don’t have a significant experience with these tumors.
+Since many doctors (even smart ones) are inexperienced and only see a handful of adrenal tumors during their careers, they don’t have significant experience with these tumors.
 Thus, it is very important for patients to know about the symptoms of adrenal tumor disease.
 A great doctor will always perform a very careful history and physical examination to identify signs and symptoms of adrenal tumor disease.

 High Blood Pressure Symptoms.
 One of the hallmarks of adrenal tumors is high blood pressure, also known as hypertension.
-Tumors that overproduce catecholamines called pheochromocytoma, as well as aldosterone producing tumors, also known as aldosteronoma (Conn tumor) and cortisol producing tumors (causing Cushing syndrome) can all cause high blood pressure.
+Tumors that overproduce catecholamines (called pheochromocytoma), as well as aldosterone-producing tumors (aldosteronoma or Conn's tumor) and cortisol-producing tumors (causing Cushing's syndrome) can all cause high blood pressure.

-Most patients with primary hyperaldosteronism (aldosteronoma; Conn tumor) have high blood pressure.
-If you have high blood pressure especially if you’re relatively young and have no other risk factors such as diabetes or a family history, you need to make sure you don’t have an adrenal tumor over producing aldosterone.
-It is important to know that almost 50% of all patients with primary hyperaldosteronism (aldosteronoma; Conn tumor) are asymptomatic.
+Most patients with primary hyperaldosteronism (aldosteronoma or Conn's tumor) have high blood pressure.
+If you have high blood pressure especially if you’re relatively young and have no other risk factors such as diabetes or a family history of high blood pressure, you need to make sure you don’t have an adrenal tumor overproducing aldosterone.
+It is important to know that almost 50% of all patients with primary hyperaldosteronism (aldosteronoma or Conn's tumor) are asymptomatic.
 They don’t have any significant symptoms.
-They may feel normal, maybe the only sign is high blood pressure.
-However, if they don’t have their adrenal tumor removed the patients are at a tenfold increased risk of heart arrhythmias, stroke and heart attacks.
+They may feel normal and maybe the only sign is high blood pressure.
+However, if they don’t have their adrenal tumor removed, the patients are at a tenfold increased risk of heart arrhythmias, stroke and heart attacks.

 How Common is Conn's Syndrome and Hyperaldosteronism?
-Conns' Syndrome and the adrenal tumor that causes it are much more common than you would think--with many people not diagnosed.
-It is estimated that almost 10% of all patients who have elevated blood pressure (hypertension) have underlying primary hyperaldosteronism as the cause and thus all doctors should be on the lookout for it.
-It is very important to identify these individuals since a simple operation (adrenalectomy) can dramatically reduce the risk of dying prematurely from heart disease and stroke.
+Conn's Syndrome and the adrenal tumor that causes it are much more common than you would think--with many people undiagnosed.
+It is estimated that almost 10% of patients who have elevated blood pressure (hypertension) have underlying primary hyperaldosteronism as the cause and thus all doctors should be on the lookout for it.
+It is very important to identify these individuals since a simple operation (adrenalectomy; Mini Back Scope Adrenalectomy (MBSA) can dramatically reduce the risk of dying prematurely from heart disease and stroke.

 Other symptoms of excess cortisol production from the adrenal gland include stretch marks on the skin that tend to be purple (often on the abdomen) and muscle weakness in your extremities (arms and legs).
 It can also affect how you feel and how your brain works.
-Excess cortisol can also cause depression and anxiety symptoms.
-It can cause hirsutism in many women (facial hair formation in women) Many patients with Cushing’s syndrome have high blood pressure (hypertension), weak bones, osteopenia and osteoporosis.
+Excess cortisol can cause depression and anxiety symptoms.
+It can cause hirsutism in many women (facial hair formation).
+Many patients with Cushing’s syndrome have high blood pressure (hypertension), weak bones, osteopenia and osteoporosis.
 The blood sugar may be increased, and patients can even develop diabetes.
-Also, many patients have low potassium and high white count cells.
+Also, many patients have low potassium and high white blood cell (WBC) counts.

 Do all patients with excess cortisol production have symptoms?
-Actually they do not.
-Many patients that have adrenal tumors that overproduce cortisol may be asymptomatic (have no symptoms).
+Actually, they do not.
+Many patients with adrenal tumors that overproduce cortisol may be asymptomatic (have no symptoms).
 That means they may not have any obvious symptoms.
-These patients were often referred to as having subclinical Cushing’s syndrome.
-(The terms subclinical means that there is a hormone disturbance but it has yet to be overt and easily diagnosed just clinically; i.e. by a history and physical exam performed by a doctor).
-However, an astute doctor can often identify that many patients have slight to obvious underlying obesity, hypertension, hypoglycemia, pre-diabetes or frank diabetes mellitus.
-Often this is referred to as metabolic syndrome.
+These patients are often referred to as having subclinical Cushing’s syndrome.
+The term "subclinical" means that there is a hormone disturbance but it has yet to be overt and easily diagnosed clinically; i.e. by a history and physical exam performed by a doctor.
+However, an astute doctor can often identify that when a patient has slight to obvious underlying obesity, hypertension, hypoglycemia, pre-diabetes or frank diabetes mellitus, thus can be due to subclinical Cushing’s syndrome.
+This constellation of signs and symtpoms often is referred to as metabolic syndrome.

-It is very important to identify patients with overproduction of cortisol (whether overt or subclinical Cushing’s syndrome) since a simple operation (adrenalectomy) can dramatically improve the patient’s quality of life, cure hyperglycemia (pre-diabetes), hypertension and prevent the risk of dying prematurely from heart disease and stroke.
+It is very important to identify patients with overproduction of cortisol (whether overt or subclinical Cushing’s syndrome) since a simple operation (adrenalectomy; Mini Back Scope Adrenalectomy (MBSA) can dramatically improve the patient’s quality of life, cure hyperglycemia (pre-diabetes), hypertension and prevent the risk of dying prematurely from heart disease and stroke.

-Symptoms of pheochromocytoma often come and go.
-Many patients with pheochromocytoma have very variable symptoms.
-They can have spells that are extremely variable with differing symptoms each time, but the symptoms typically include heart palpitations, pallor, flushing, tremors, headaches, and sweating.
+Symptoms of pheochromocytomas often come and go.
+Many patients with a pheochromocytoma have a variety of symptoms.
+They can have spells that are extremely variable with differing symptoms each time, but the symptoms typically include heart palpitations, pallor, flushing, tremors, headaches and sweating.
 In other words, the patients "freak out" and have a feeling of impending doom and anxiety.
 They get sweaty, their heart races and they have anxiety.

-The symptoms may be completely spontaneous but sometimes precipitated by change in the posture, anxiety, certain medications or maneuvers that increase the intra-abdominal pressure (for instance going to the bathroom).
+The symptoms may be completely spontaneous but sometimes precipitated by a change in posture, anxiety, certain medications or maneuvers that increase the intra-abdominal pressure (for instance going to the bathroom).
 The physical signs when you examine patients with pheochromocytoma may include hypertension, which may occur just occasionally (paroxysmal) or sustained, as well orthostatic hypotension (meaning when you lay down the blood pressure goes down).
-Patients may develop tremors, pallor or in extreme case cases even retinopathy, fevers, cardiogeneic (heart) shock and failure.
+Patients may develop tremors, pallor or in extreme cases, even retinopathy (damage to the retina of the eye), fevers, cardiogenic (heart) shock and failure.
 We have an entire section of this website dedicated to the diagnosis and treatment of pheochromocytomas.

-Symptoms of Adrenal CancerAdrenocortical cancer (ACC) can cause many various symptoms.
-Common symptoms are due to a "mass effect" which simply means the tumor is growing big so it is pushing on surrounding structures and organs in the abdomen.
-This can manifest itself as flank, or abdominal pain or an increase of girth (a growing waiste line).
+Symptoms of Adrenal CancerAdrenocortical cancer (ACC) can cause many symptoms.
+Common symptoms are due to a "mass effect", which simply means the tumor is growing big so it pushes on surrounding structures and organs in the abdomen.
+This can manifest itself as flank, or abdominal pain or as an increase of girth (a growing waist line).
 Fluctuations in weight can also be seen, both weight loss and weight gain.

 Adrenocortical cancer can also overproduce sex steroid hormones (androgens and estrogens).
-In women, increased androgen can lead to hirsituism (development or increase of facial hair), acne, absence or changes in the menstrual cycle and increased libido (sex drive).
-In men, increased estrogen can cause gynecomastia (enlarged breast that are often tender), and problems with libido (sex drive), and erectile dysfunction.
+In women, increased androgen can lead to hirsutism (development or increase of facial hair), acne, absence or changes in the menstrual cycle and increased libido (sex drive).
+In men, increased estrogen can cause gynecomastia (enlarged and tender breasts), problems with libido (sex drive) and erectile dysfunction.